OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 | __Privacy Policy:__ | [ACME Privacy Policy](https://www.acme.fictional.url/privacy.policy) |

 #### Guidance
-* PI Controller - that is accountable for compliance over the PII
+* PI Controller - that is accountable for compliance over the management of PII, A PII controller determines why (purpose) and how (means) the processing of PII takes place.
+The PII controller shall ensure adherence to the privacy principles during the processing of PII under its control (e.g., by implementing the necessary privacy controls).
+There may be more than one PII controller for the same PII set or set of operations performed upon PII.
+In this case the different PII controllers SHOULD be listed for MINMIMUM MVCR, MUST be listed for Explicit CONSENT SHARING mode.

 * On Behalf
 	is used to delegate data controller and or data processing, which maps to the UK's as acting on behalf of the data controller, a third party analytics service would be a processor on behalf of the controller.
 When the site operator is acting on behalf of the Data Controller
 * Contact Name